rsslldnphy/optional/README.md

 There are values that should always be present - and here the fact that they are `nil` actually indicates that an error has occurred somewhere else in your program - and those values that *may or may not be set* - where each case is valid.
 For example, a person may or may not be wearing a hat.

-Using `nil` to represent these optional values leads to lots of ugly defensive coding - or worse, if you forget the ugly defensive coding in even a single place, to `nil`s leaking out into the rest of your program, causing it to blow up at some later point, from where the it might be hard to track back to the original cause of the problem.
+Using `nil` to represent these optional values leads to lots of ugly defensive coding - or worse, if you forget the ugly defensive coding in even a single place, to `nil`s leaking out into the rest of your program, causing it to blow up at some later point, from where it might be hard to track back to the original cause of the problem.

 `Option`s, a construct found in functional languages such as ML, Haskell (as the Maybe monad), F# and Scala, provide an alternative.
 They consist of, at the most basic level, a container that either contains a value (`Some` value) or does not (`None`).